flipz357/AMR-World/README.md

 An overview of available tools and resources associated with AMR graphs.
 Requirements to be included are:

 - free usage
-- small dependencies (ideally)
+- small dependencies (ideally), easy to use
-- no parsing or generation (should be listed separately)

 Please file an issue or make a pull request if you want to make a suggestion for inclusion.
+Note that work/papers on single parsers or generators should be listed separately, except if they are easy to use off-the-shelf.

 Elements are sorted alphabetically.

 ## AMR tools

+If not mentioned otherwise, tools are all in Python.

+### Off-the-shelf Parsing & generation

+These are tools for generating AMRs from text (parsing), or generating text from AMR (generation).

+- [amr-lib](https://github.com/bjascob/amrlib): Many pre-trained (English) models for parsing and generation.

 ### Graph processing, reading, writing